-1) Huitiligung, 2450 m, ascent 1 hour by foot, launch easy, flight thermal, landing at 1850 m soccer field near the river or fields outside of town down the river
+1) Huitiligung, 2450 m, ascent 1 h, launch easy, flights thermal, landing at 1850 m soccer field near the river or fields outside of town down the river

-2) Monte Saquir, 2950 m, by car to Mitupampa, from there 1 hour by foot, temple of the Jaguar.
-Launch with east wind ok, flight thermal, landing in Sondrillo at 1950 m.
+2) Monte Saquir, 2950 m, from Mitupampae 1 h, temple of the Jaguar.
+Thermal flight, landing in Sondrillo at 1950 m.

 Huancabamba, Plaza de Armas.
 In the background the Huitiligung, perfect launch.
-Five years ago already some Limeñps flew here but did not like it too much.
-Since then nobody has flown in this area anymore.
-I found it a rather beautiful flying region, a little bit demanding, when flying at noon time.
-During my third flight I got a strong tuck and I had to do an emergency landing in the local cemetery, just suitably for the eternal rest, but time hasn't come yet.
+A rather beautiful flying region, a little bit demanding, when flying at noon time.
+During my third flight I got a strong tuck and had to land in the local cemetery, just suitably for the eternal rest, but time hasn't come yet.

 Flight over Huancabamba

 View of Mount Saquir during the ascent over its back side from Mitupampa (= mud plain, quetch.).

 Temple of jaguars, a pre-Inka structure.
 It lies about two hundred meters below the summit.
 Archaeologists speculate that the blood of the killed animals(?) had to flow from the altar on the summit over a gutter until here, in order to be accepted by the gods.
 If it coagulated on its way down before, the sacrifice was in vain.